Scriven: Places of interest

-Scriven Hall: A grade II listed building, formerly known as 'The Coach House' which in 1966 was converted into a normal house.
+Scriven Hall is a grade II listed building, formerly known as 'The Coach House' which in 1966 was converted into a normal house.
 The Hall was created to house Sir Thomas Slingsby, 2nd Baronet and his family.
 In 1954 there was a fire causing the Hall to be demolished.
 The estate was later sold on in 1965 and was converted.

 Geography and climate

 Geology

 The area is mostly built on superficial deposits such as Diamiction.
 The bedrock contains mostly Sandstone however there are compositions of Limestone.

 Climate

 The table below shows the climate data for Scriven, collected from Knaresborough.

 The Scriven Project

 Funded by the Heritage Lottery Fund and supported by the Arts and Museum Department of Harrogate Borough Council the project began in 2008 researching and documenting the local history, archaeology and landscape of the Scriven area and all the findings shout be documented by the end of 2013.